 Observation

 An observation is an act associated with a discrete time instant or period through which a number, term or other symbol is assigned to a characteristic [2].
-It involves application of a specified procedure, such as a sensor, instrument, algorithm or process chain.
+This act involves application of a specified procedure, such as a sensor, instrument, algorithm or process chain.
 The procedure may be applied in-situ, remotely, or ex-situ with respect to the sampling location.
 The result of an observation is an estimate of the value of a property of some feature; an observation is a property-value-provider for a feature-of-interest.
 Use of a common model allows observation data using different procedures to be combined unambiguously.

 In conventional measurement theory (e.g. [1][5][10][11][20]) the term “measurement” is used.
 However, a distinction between measurement and category-observation has been adopted in more recent work [2][12][21] so the term “observation” is used here for the general concept.
 “Measurement” may be reserved for cases where the result is a numerical quantity.